Yuri Ustimenko and Dmitry Medvedev: Extradition, trial and imprisonment

 Immediately after his arrest, the Estonian government began negotiations with the Polish to extradite Ustimenko to their country, where he was charged with several counts of murder and robbery.
 Similar requests were issued by Latvia and Russia for the respective crimes committed in their jurisdictions.
 Ultimately, the Polish government extradited Ustimenko to Estonia on 13 November 2002.

 During the preliminary investigation, Ustimenko fully cooperated and actively demonstrated how he carried out the crimes, even pointing out where he had buried Valentin Oleinikov's body.
 In the end, he was charged with five murders, two of which he alleged were carried out solely by Medvedev.
-In October 2003, the Central Criminal Police of Estonia completed the investigation and sent the report to the court in early November, with the files amouting to 2,500 pages total.
+In October 2003, the Central Criminal Police of Estonia completed the investigation and sent the report to the court in early November, with the files amounting to 2,500 pages total.

 The trial began in early 2004, at which point Ustimenko unexpectedly withdrew his confession, claimed that he was innocent and pinned the blame on his accomplice.
 Nevertheless, the Tallinn City Court found him guilty on all counts.
 His sentencing phase lasted for two days due to the 88-page length, the longest sentencing of its kind in the country's history.
 On 17 March 2004, Judge Anna Ennok sentenced Ustimenko to life imprisonment with the possibility to apply for parole in 2032.
 In addition, he was ordered to pay 1.5 million kroons in material damages.
 At the time, he became the 32nd, and at the time the youngest, person sentenced to life imprisonment in the history of independent Estonia.